 Recipe to Make Your Own Gingerbread Houses

-The batter is very stiff so when making multiple houses (have made up to 8 houses for neighborhood parties with gingerbread houses for each family to build, and everyone brought 2 bags of decorating candy) it's best to only double the recipe.
+The batter is very stiff so when making multiple houses (I've made up to 8 houses for neighborhood parties with a house for each family) it's best to only double the recipe.

-Larger gingerbread houses will need more dough, and of course you might burn a few pieces as you're juggling lots of tasks in parallel.
-It's been quite a few years since I made a single batch, that I can only recommend starting with a single batch to get familiar with the texture of the batter and baking time as every oven is different.
+Larger gingerbread houses will need more dough and of course you might burn a few pieces as you're juggling lots of tasks in parallel.
+It's been quite a few years since I made a single batch and recommend starting with a single batch.
+Unless you're an avid baker (and then you'll have your own recipe already) it's better to start with one batch to get familiar with the texture of the batter and baking time, as every oven is different.

 Once you've made your first house, you'll learn what works for your family, i.e. our boys always competed to see who could cover their gingerbread houses with more candy.
 Our younger son Ryan always won so it's surprising that as adults, our older son Jason eats more candy.
 The following recipe is for gingerbread houses with sides and roof that are 6 to 8 inches wide.
 We've got templates for this 5 x 6 inch house (gingerbread templates).